-We will be replacing a private builder’s yard with new homes, offices and publicly accessible green open space, delivering significant environmental improvements to Devonshire Road.
-There will be reduced noise and improved air quality.
+We will be replacing a private builder’s yard with new homes, offices, a crèche and publicly accessible green open space, delivering significant environmental improvements to Devonshire Road.
+There will be reduced noise and improved air quality as a result.

 In addition, there will be generous provision for cyclists, with parking, both outside for the visiting public and secure facilities within the buildings for tenants, guests and residents.
 This includes increased cycle storage provision with flexibility to store cargo bikes and e-bikes, as well as charging facilities.